particle-iot/docs/src/content/reference/cloud-apis/webhooks.md

 #### JSON

+If you are sending to your own service, JSON is recommended is it provides a seamless way to transfer data in both directions easily.

 If configuring by JSON, this is `json` in the top level of the configuration.

-If you are sending to your own service, JSON is recommended is it provides a seamless way to transfer data in both directions easily.
+It's normally an object, but can also be a string.
+A string is useful if the template itself would not be valid JSON before resolving the mustache templates.

 #### Web form